harshbhoyar1808/Project/README.md

 This Folder consist of all my mini projects that I have done till today

 My Project list :
+1.Look Based Media Player using python (OpenCV).
-1. Weather API using javascript,html,css.
+2. Weather API using javascript,html,css.